The debt collection process: what to expect

 After we’ve gone through a budget calculator with you, we’ll let you know how much money it shows that you have left at the end of the month.
 We can set up an affordable payment plan based on your budget calculator results and let you know how long that amount would take to clear your debt.

-You decide what amount is suitable for you, as well as the payment method, frequency and start date of your payment plan.
+You decide what amount is suitable for you, as well as the payment method, frequency, and start date of your payment plan.

-If you’d prefer, you’re able to set a plan or make a payment online instead of over the phone – simply register your Lowell account online.
+If you’d prefer, you’re able to set up a plan or make a payment online instead of over the phone – simply register your Lowell account online.

 What frequency options are available for a Lowell payment plan?